 An allocation account is a trading-only account that propagates the position to a specified clearing account with a clearing member.
 Several allocation accounts can be linked to one single clearing account.
 To open an allocation account and link it to a clearing account with another clearing member, the executing and clearing members must enter into an allocation agreement.
 Allocation accounts cannot be linked to individual client accounts that are set up with client agreements.

 The single-client account is an integrated trading and clearing account for one individual client, e.g. a non-clearing member.
-The member may choose to set up these accounts with or without client segregation.

 NCM accounts have the same functionality as member accounts but contracts recorded on any NCM account are deemed to be recorded on a single client account.
 A dedicated member ID is set up for the NCM and all clearing flows are propagated to the GCM on the member ID level.

-An individual client position account can be set up to administer the positions of an individual client.
+A single client position account can be set up to administer the positions of an individual client.
 A sponsored access solution is available for members that prefer it.
 Allocation accounts and sub-accounts may be linked to single client accounts in the same manner as to omnibus accounts.